 Meet Mitch and Jenn

 Several years ago, Mitch and Jenn had a string of bad luck.
-Mitch broke his leg in a skiing accident, Jenn’s car broke down requiring major repairs and their home’s aged roof decided to fail right in the middle of a major winter storm.
+Mitch broke his leg in a skiing accident, Jenn’s car broke down, requiring major repairs and their home’s aged roof failed right in the middle of a major winter storm.

 The timing for all of this wasn’t ideal—four weeks before Christmas.
-The financial and emotional toll of these events continues to be huge, but nothing like it might have been if they hadn’t been diligently building their Contingency Fund, more commonly known as an emergency fund.
+The financial and emotional toll of these events continues to be huge.
+Still, nothing like it might have been if they hadn’t been diligently building their Contingency Fund, more commonly known as an emergency fund.

-Mitch’s health insurance covered most of the costs of his surgery and follow-up therapy.
+Mitch’s health insurance covered most of his surgery and follow-up therapy costs.
 Still, they had to come up with more than $2,400 to cover his deductible, co-pays, and prescriptions.
 The car repairs were just shy of $2,700—not surprising given the car’s age and 140,000 miles.
-He had some sick pay accrued with his employer, but that didn’t come near to cover the six weeks he was off work.
+He had some sick pay accrued with his employer, but that didn’t come near to covering the six weeks he was off work.

 It was the roof that really threw them for a loop.
 The estimate to repair it—with no assurance that said repairs would last for longer than a few months—was $750, with a new roof coming in at an estimated $12,000.

 Suddenly, their healthy $18,000 Contingency Fund didn’t look quite as massive as it had only days earlier.
 All of these financial emergencies were of top priority.
 None could be ignored.

 The medical bills and car repairs reduced Mitch and Jenn’s CF to about $12,500.
 They opted for the roof repair of $750 to buy themselves time to save for a new roof.

 The roof repairs held longer than three years.
 They had time to get additional estimates, which got the price down closer to $10,000, which given the circumstances, came as good news.